eduardz1/MLPR-Project/report/report.typ

   figure(image("imgs/hist/histograms_3.svg"), caption: [Feature 4]),
 )
 #eqcolumns(2)[
   Looking at the plot for the third class we can notice that the two features are much more distinct, they overlap slightly in 0.
 The `Genuine` class has a peak in -1 while the `Fake` class has a peak in 1.
-They both have similar mean and variance.
+They both have similar variance but the means differ.
 One mode for each class is evident from the histogram.
   The fourth feature shows similar characteristics to the third feature.
 ]